 Tenaya Lodge

 Tenaya Lodge is about an hour outside of Yosemite, but the experience is oh-so-worth it.
 You’re nestled among the majestic pines of the Sierra Nevada Mountains, with amenities such as restaurants, spa services, indoor and outdoor pools, and millions of acres to explore on your doorstep.
-There are Daily Guided Nature Hikes for those of you who want to spend as much time outdoors during your trip.
 They offer rooms, suites, cottages, and even 2-bedroom explorer cabins!

 Nearby Airbnbs